Everest Base Camp Trek 14 Days

 Guide and Porter:

 The porter will help you carry your luggage on the trail.
-One porter can be shared maximum two people.
-One porter can carry a maximum of 25kg.
+One porter can be shared by a maximum of two people.
+One porter can carry a maximum of 25 kg.
 The porter costs USD 20 per day.

 This cost for the guide and porter includes their food and accommodation.